dinisvieira/xamarin-intro-worshop/Guide-Windows.md

 ## Before starting

-* This guide applies to Visual Studio 2015, but you shouldn't have any trouble following it with other version of Visual Studio. (you can refer to the [Xamarin guides](http://developer.xamarin.com/guides/cross-platform/getting_started/introducing_xamarin_studio/) anyway)
+* This guide applies to Visual Studio 2015, but you shouldn't have any trouble following it with other version of Visual Studio.
-* Make sure you have Xamarin installed (which will also install the Xamarin Visual Studio Plugin)
+* Make sure you have Xamarin installed.

 ## Create Project